graphql/graphql-spec/rfcs/InputUnion.md

 * [J. A GraphQL schema that supports input unions can be queried by older GraphQL clients][criteria-j]
   * ✅ Changes are additive only
 * [K. Input unions should be expressed efficiently in the query and on the wire][criteria-k]
-  * ❔ Not evaluated
+  * ✅ Discriminator field only needed when used in union
+  * ✅ Compresses well, as the field name is always the same
 * [L. Input unions should be performant for servers][criteria-l]
-  * ❔ Not evaluated
+  * ✅ O(1)
 * [M. Existing SDL parsers are backwards compatible with SDL additions][criteria-m]
   * 🚫 Parsers will not recognize the `inputunion` keyword
 * [N. Existing code generated tooling is backwards compatible with Introspection additions][criteria-n]
-  * ❔ Not evaluated
+  * ✅⚠️
 * [O. Unconstrained combination of input types to unions][criteria-o]
   * ✅ Adding or removing an input type to a union has no extraneous effects on schema design